 Powered by Google

-Featured projects include:
+Featured projects included:

-Other featured designers include: the collaborative team of Melissa Coleman, Leonie Smelt and Joachim Rotteveel (the Netherlands); Amy Congdon (UK); Cedric Flazinski (Paris, France); Mary Huang (China/New York); the collaborative N O R M A L S (France); Rebeccah Pailes-Friedman (New York); Simon Thorogood (Edinburgh, UK); and Alison Tsai (Taiwan/New York).
+Other featured designers included: the collaborative team of Melissa Coleman, Leonie Smelt and Joachim Rotteveel (the Netherlands); Amy Congdon (UK); Cedric Flazinski (Paris, France); Mary Huang (China/New York); the collaborative N O R M A L S (France); Rebeccah Pailes-Friedman (New York); Simon Thorogood (Edinburgh, UK); and Alison Tsai (Taiwan/New York).